-Research Services and Sponsored Programs supports faculty and staff in the acquisition, performance and administration of projects and programs funded from sources outside the University through research development, administration and service; research integrity and compliance; and award management.
+Research Services supports faculty and staff in the acquisition, performance and administration of projects and programs funded from sources outside the University through research development, administration and service; research integrity and compliance; and award management.
 These offices serve as the central point of coordination for grants, and contractual obligations from individuals; government and public agencies; and industrial financial and private organizations to support sponsored research and service activities at Georgia Southern University.

 We know it can be overwhelming to navigate the University and requirements for applying for a grant or working with your sponsored funding partners.
 Your first point of contact should be your grant coordinator, assigned by college and campus.

-Helpful Hints in Sponsored Research
+Helpful Hints for Research

 - Become an expert reader of funding opportunities and requests for proposal.
 Funding opportunity guidelines are unique!
 They vary greatly — even within an agency.